Napster56/CP1406-A2-G6/README.md

 The assignment has two separate milestones as part of this one project:

 Milestone 1 - Project Plan & Design Comps (10%, due week 10)
-Create a project plan (including goal and audience analysis, flowchart, text, images and screen designs), which your group will continue developing to make the finished site.
+Create a project plan (including goal and audience analysis, flowchart, text, images and screen designs).

 Milestone 2 - Finished Product (30%, due week 13)
-This is the full, finished product website, the result of your team going through the complete website design and development process.
-Use the project plan to develop a functional, finished site.
-Your site should be “completed” by week 12, so that it is ready for usability testing.
-Assessment of this milestone is for both completeness and quality.
+This is the full, finished product website; the result of our team going through the complete website design and development process.
+The team used our project plan to develop a functional, finished site.